Tender Pork Chops with Creamy Mashed English Peas perfect served alongside some roasted baby potatoes and garlic green beans.

 - Rosemary Roasted Potatoes, Carrots, Parsnip and Onion

-or head on over to my FULL RECIPE INDEX for over 800+ delicious Slimming World Recipes all full searchable by meal type, syn value, ingredients etc
+or head on over to my FULL RECIPE INDEX for over 800+ delicious Slimming Eats Recipes all full searchable by meal type, ingredients etc

-How can I add a ⅓ speed foods to these Pork Chops with Creamy Mashed English Peas?
+How can I add vegetables to these Pork Chops with Creamy Mashed English Peas?

 Serve with some garlic oven roasted green beans like I have here or some over vegetables of your choice, you could even go for some Cauliflower Mash instead of regular potatoes.